pacificma/DreamAI/README.md

 Specifically in DreamAI, ensemble imputation matrix is obtained from averaging results of six imputation algorithms: top 3 teams in challenge (spectroFM: Team DMIS_PTG; RegImpute: Team Jeremy Jacobsen; Birnn: Team BruinGo) and 3 baseline algorithms (KNN, missForest, ADMIN).
 Bootstrap aggregating (bagging) is also adopted to improve unstable estimation and accuracy of machine learning algorithms.

-In the output option of this function, it provides the user the flexibility to select imputation matrix from the ensemble method or each individual algorithm:
+In the output option of this function, it provides user the flexibility to select imputation matrix from the ensemble method or each individual algorithm:
  - "KNN": k nearest neighbor imputation
  - "MissForest": nonparametric Missing Value Imputation using Random Forest
   - "ADMIN": abundance dependent missing imputation